 Raises KeyError - if the element is not contained in the set.
 Use discard() if you do not want an exception to be raised.

-setdefault (elem, default)
+setdefault (self, element, default)

-If elem is in the multiset, return its multiplicity.
+If element is in the multiset, return its multiplicity.
 Else add it with a multiplicity of default and return default.

 Makes the default argument of the original dict.setdefault() non-optional.